Gloria Holden: Films

+Her first credited film role is Wife vs. Secretary (1936), starring Clark Gable, Jean Harlow and Myrna Loy.
 She may be best remembered for two roles in her long career, that of Mme.
-Zola in The Life of Emile Zola (1937), and her "exotic" depiction of the title role in Dracula's Daughter (1936).
+Zola (Alexandrine Zola) in the Outstanding Production-winner biopic The Life of Emile Zola (1937), as well as her "exotic" depiction of the title role in Dracula's Daughter (1936).
 Her performance in the latter influenced the writings of horror novelist Anne Rice, and Dracula's Daughter is directly mentioned in Rice's novel The Queen of the Damned.
 In July 1937, Holden was assigned to play the character of Marian Morgan in The Man Without a Country (1937).
 The Technicolor short co-starred John Litel and was nominated for a Short Subject (Color) Academy Award.
 Her film career ended with This Happy Feeling (1958).